dendronhq/dendron-blog/vault/blog.2022.2022-05-02-self-contained-vaults-release.md.md

 ### Self contained vaults

-[[Self Contained Vaults|dendron://dendron.docs/rfc.42-self-contained-vaults]] contain all the information needed to manage, edit, and publish notes without the need for a workspace (in fact, we are deprecating and removing the workspace altogether moving forward).
+[Self Contained Vaults](https://docs.dendron.so/notes/aOOBYTowLEKJDEtLWFiHb) contain all the information needed to manage, edit, and publish notes without the need for a workspace (in fact, we are deprecating and removing the workspace altogether moving forward).
 What this means for you:

 - You can copy or sync your vaults across devices and have them **just work** without additional configuration